totowithtoto/ESG-Risk-and-Investment-Volatility-in-the-Hong-Kong-Market/README.md

 ## Key Findings

-### 1. ESG risk scores are higher in non-service sectors, environmental risk scores contribute the most.
+### Observation 1.
+ESG risk scores are higher in non-service sectors, environmental risk scores contribute the most.

-Analysis indicates that non-service sectors have higher ESG risk scores, particularly in Energy and Utilities, reflecting their vulnerability to environmental regulations.
+Analysis indicates that non-service sectors have higher ESG risk scores, particularly in Energy and Utilities, reflecting their vulnerability to environmental regulations for transitioning into more sustainable practices.

 <div align="center">
   <img src="Figure%201/Sector_Distribution.png" alt="Sector Distribution" width="400"/>